OscarOdh/GMMK3_RGB/README.md

 This is a correctness feature, not politeness.

-**A diagnostics mode written for a human.** `--debug` runs seven plain-language checks, each reporting what it found *and what to do about it* — then asks you whether the keyboard actually turned green, because software can't see your keyboard and those are genuinely different questions.
+**A diagnostics mode written for a human.** `--debug` runs seven plain-language checks, each reporting what it found *and what to do about it*, then asks you whether the keyboard actually turned green, because software can't see your keyboard and those are different questions.
 Saves a full report to a text file.

 **Learns your keymap if the default is wrong.** A guided mode: press each key, and it records which scan code maps to which LED.
-Writes `keymap.json`; absent means the built-in verified table is used.
+Writes `keymap.json`.
+If that file is absent, the built-in verified table is used.

 **Live edits, explicit saves.** Moving a slider updates the keyboard instantly through a channel and never touches disk.
 Disk is written only when you click